 The paper must show the author(s) creativity and critical thinking in formulating the research problem and looking for solutions.

-Under the program, a thesis grantee is entitled to a grant of Php 50,000 and a dissertation grantee Php100,000.
-The grant shall not hinder a grantee in seeking additional support from other institution/s for said thesis/dissertation work.
+Under the program, a thesis grantee is entitled to Php50,000 and a dissertation grantee of Php100,000.
+The grant shall not hinder a grantee in seeking additional support from other institution/s for the said thesis or dissertation work.

-The grantee shall complete the research work within one semester if a thesis grantee or within 2 semesters if a dissertation grantee.
+The grantee shall complete the research work within one semester, if a thesis grantee, or, within two semesters, if a dissertation grantee.

-The grantee is required to submit a progress report on his/her work upon accomplishing major milestone of the study to be determined by the Evaluation Committee.
-The report shall be the basis for releasing the second tranche of the grant.
+The grantee must submit a progress report upon accomplishing major milestones of the study (to be determined by the TDGP Evaluation Committee).
+The progress report shall be the basis for releasing the second tranche of the grant.

-Upon completion of the thesis/dissertation, the grantee shall submit bound and soft copies of his/her thesis/dissertation covering the whole text and data of the output.
+Upon completion of the thesis/dissertation, the grantee shall submit bound and soft copies of his/her thesis or dissertation covering the whole text and data of the output.

-A completed thesis/dissertation is required to be presented first in any two of scientific conferences/fora that are widely attended, such as, but not limited to, University of the Philippines Faculty-Student Conference, Annual Conference of the Philippine Statistical Association, Inc., National Statistics Month Celebration, and National Convention in Statistics.
-However, the grantee may be permitted to initially present his/her output in another forum other than that organized or co-sponsored by PSRTI only upon securing a written permission from PSRTI.
-The required presentation shall serve as the basis for release of the final tranche of the grant.
+A completed thesis or dissertation is required to be presented first in any scientific conference or forum that is widely attended, such as, but not limited to, University of the Philippines Faculty-Student Conference, Annual Conference of the Philippine Statistical Association, Inc., National Statistics Month Celebration, or National Convention in Statistics.
+However, the grantee may be permitted to initially present the output in another forum other than that organized or co-sponsored by PSRTI only upon securing written permission from PSRTI.
+The required presentation shall serve as the basis for the release of the final tranche of the grant.

-If the grantee is a government employee, he/she shall be bound by the provisions, terms and conditions of any other contract executed between him/her and his/her government agency, without prejudice to the provisions, terms and conditions of the contract executed between him/her and the PSRTI.
+A government employee grantee shall be bound by the provisions, terms, and conditions of any other contract executed between the grantee and the government agency, without prejudice to the provisions, terms, and conditions of the contract executed between him/her and the PSRTI.

-The thesis/dissertation of a grantee should always carry with it the acknowledgement that his/her output was made possible through the financial support of PSRTI.
+The thesis or dissertation of a grantee should always acknowledge that the output was made possible through the financial support of PSRTI.

 Any grant provided under this program shall be released in accordance with the following arrangements:

-Any request for extension should be made in writing and endorsed by the grantee’s adviser but subject to the approval of PSRTI.
-Maximum period of extension given to a thesis grantee to finish the work is one (1) semester while two (2) semesters shall be allowed to a dissertation grantee.
+Any request for extension should be made in writing and endorsed by the grantee’s adviser but subject to the approval of the PSRTI.
+The maximum period of extension given to a thesis grantee to finish the work is one semester, while two semesters shall be allowed to a dissertation grantee.